 A Pioneer — at its core, is a woman who owns her career success by challenging the barriers she encounters along her career path.

 A pioneer paves her own way, and leads the way for the next generation.

-We also feel a Pioneer is an employer or elected official who challenges outdated policy and law, and a man who is dedicated to being an advocate for women in the workplace.
+A Pioneer can also be an employer or elected official who is challenging outdated policy and law, and a man who stands in solidarity with women.

 These Pioneers fought and won many battles for the next generation —

-Pioneers in Skirts® – the movie – wants to honor them, and recognize that without these pioneering women, women wouldn’t be where we are today.
+Pioneers in Skirts® honors them, and recognizes that without women like my Mom, and these pioneering women, women wouldn’t be where we are today.

 The Next Wave

 Today, there is a new Pioneer confronted by the fact that she is not immune.